-A settlement mill refers to a particular type of law firm that can essentially be characterized as having a foundation that revolves around its ability to be efficient.
-They take on as many personal injury cases as possible without necessarily vetting the merits of the case, and are generally more focused on the overall number of clients they represent, rather than providing value to their clients or whether those clients even need an attorney to begin with.
+The term settlement mill refers to a particular type of law firm that can essentially be characterized as having a foundation that revolves around its ability to be efficient.
+Settlement mills focus on taking as many personal injury cases as possible without necessarily vetting the merits of the case, and are generally more focused on the overall number of clients they represent, rather than providing value to their clients or whether those clients even need an attorney to begin with.

 According to Engstrom’s analysis, settlement mills and insurance companies share two areas of common interest: speed and certainty.
 Even if it means paying out settlements on marginal cases, insurance companies understand that closing a case as quickly as possible is the most profitable solution for their bottom line.
 And even more so, settlement mills enjoy cooperation from the insurance companies to the point that they often agree to settle cases at a discounted value.

-Clearly, no part of this business relationship – which is plenty profitable for both the insurance companies and settlement mills alike – represents the best interests of the plaintiffs.
-And because of this conflict of interest, many personal injury victims may agree to settle a case through the advice of their attorneys without ever being aware that the true value of the case may be much higher than the agreed-upon settlement.
+Clearly, no part of this business relationship – which is plenty profitable for both the insurance companies and settlement mill law firms alike – represents the best interests of the plaintiffs.
+And because of this conflict of interest, many personal injury victims may agree to settle a case through the advice of a settlement mill attorney without ever being aware that the true value of the case may be much higher than that agreed-upon settlement.

 Engstrom goes on to shed some more light on what is often a misleading approach to providing legal representation to personal injury victims, explaining that these firms use particular advertising tactics to attract accident victims who may be unsophisticated in the legal industry.
 Attorneys who work for settlement mills often have very little – if any at all – trial experience, and typically have no intention of ever bringing a case to trial.
 Needless to say, it makes an insurance company’s job much easier when they know the attorney is willing to roll over just for the sake of closing a case as quickly as possible.